aashah/is/README.txt

 Afterwards, installation is made possible with: go install github.com/aashah/is

-The executable binary `is` can be found at $GOPATH/bin
+The executable binary `is` can be found in your $GOPATH/bin

 Goal:

 Providing a user a clean way of working with modules.
-Since our primary focus has been simplicity on the side of the user, abstracting away unecessary details such as where modules are or how they get loaded, a few features of this cli program are:
+Since our primary focus has been simplicity on the side of the user, abstracting away unecessary details such as where modules are or how they get loaded, this command-line tool aims to simplify dealing with module packages.
+A few features of this cli program are:

     get: The ability to get and build modules that reside in a version control system